The White Haired Witch of Lunar Kingdom

-The White Haired Witch of Lunar Kingdom is a 2014 Chinese wuxia-fantasy film based on the best-selected novel Romance of the White-Haired Maiden written by Liang Yusheng.
-Directed by Jacob Cheung and co-produced by Bona Film Group and Huang Jianxin with the creative consultant led by Tsui Hark, the film stars Fan Bingbing, Huang Xiaoming, Vincent Zhao and others among the supporting cast.
+The White Haired Witch of Lunar Kingdom is a 2014 Chinese wuxia-fantasy film based on the novel Romance of the White-Haired Maiden written by Liang Yusheng.
+Directed by Jacob Cheung and co-produced by Bona Film Group and Huang Jianxin Tsui Hark as the creative consultant, the film stars Fan Bingbing, Huang Xiaoming, Vincent Zhao, and others in the supporting cast.
 Originally scheduled for release on 25 April 2014, the film was moved to 1 August 2014, then moved a day earlier to 31 July 2014.